Skip to main content

 Private Operators

-A Private Operator, or Closed Operator, is a private instance of the UID2 Operator.
+A Private Operator is a private instance of the UID2 Operator.
 This means that a specific entity hosts a private instance exclusively for their own use.

 Any participant can also choose to become a Private Operator to generate and manage their UID2s.
 However, becoming a Private Operator includes several additional steps, and uses resources that the participant must provide.